 Where the Administering anaesthetist is teaching a procedure, they should give consideration on each occasion as to whether they are competent to do so whilst also safely administering the local anaesthetic block.

-This SOP will be implemented on 27 October 2016.
+This SOP was implemented on 27 October 2016.
 Anaesthetists and anaesthetic practitioners will require training prior to implementation.
 This will be jointly developed and delivered by the Theatres Education Team and Anaesthetic Department.

 |Target patient group:|

 Secondary Care Doctors

 - Wrong Site Block Signal from NPSA 29th October 2010

 - Wrong Site Blocks during Surgery.
 Guidelines from the Safety In Anaesthesia Liaison Group (SALG) of the Royal College of Anaesthetists (RCOA) November 2010.

 - Foresight training resource pack 1 introduction to foresight.